jhallen/joes-sandbox/x/xquiz/README.md

 This program gives a math quiz, but includes a computer algebra system.
 It was written in 1990.
-I recently cleaned up the code so that it would compile on a modern Ubuntu system.
+I recently cleaned up the code so that it would compile on Ubuntu.
 This included fixing many warning, remove assumption that the system is 32-bits and re-indenting the code (22 year old me was happy with single space per-level indentation, but 50 year old me does not like it).

 This was work for my [IQP at WPI](https://www.wpi.edu/academics/undergraduate/interactive-qualifying-project).
 This was a two person project: I wrote the code and my partner wrote the